kgateway-dev/kgateway/test/e2e/README.md

 Once halted, use `docker ps` to determine the admin port for the Envoy instance, and follow the recommendations for [debugging Envoy](https://github.com/solo-io/gloo/tree/main/projects/envoyinit#debug), specifically the parts around interacting with the Administration interface.

 #### Use INVALID_TEST_REQS
-Certain test require environmental conditions to be true for them to succeed.
-For example, certain tests will only run on a Linux machine.
+Certain tests require environmental conditions to be true for them to succeed.
+For example, there are tests that only run on Linux machines.

 By setting `INVALID_TEST_REQS=skip`, you can run all tests locally, and any tests which will not run in your local environment will be skipped.
 The default behavior is that they fail.